 Check out details about Red Deer First Aid below!To register for a first aid training class in Red Deer, Click Here.

 A complete list of offered classes can be found on the Red Deer First Aid website here.
 Schedules and on-line application forms can also be found on the Red Deer First Aid homepage.
 Trainees may also complete their enrolment through e-mail, telephone call, and walk-ins at the training centers.

 Training courses are offered at very low rates, the lowest in the area.
 Other training service providers can’t compete with Red Deer First Aid course rates.
-Initial enrolment fees are inclusive of taxes, certificates, Red Cross registration fees, training manuals, and use of training equipment.
+Initial enrolment fees are inclusive of taxes, certificates, St Mark James registration fees, training manuals, and use of training equipment.